100 Coal Plants Retired...Wait, Make That 106

 Will Your University Make the Grade in Sierra's Cool Schools Issue?

-magazine editors are hitting the books again: They're in search of America's greenest colleges and universities
+Sierra magazine editors are hitting the books again: They're in search of America's greenest colleges and universities.

 Think your school or alma mater's got the eco-cred to make our 'Top 10' list?
-Make sure it's included in Sierra
+Make sure it's included in Sierra's annual Cool Schools issue by encouraging administrators to submit their materials before the April 30 deadline.

 Warm Up Your Home with a Frozen Planet House Party